mbreaux2023/UnityLootGenerator/WrittenResponse.md

 Describes in general what the identified procedure does and how it contributes to the overall functionality of the program.

 Given a game object, new sprite is passed in and turns off all weapon sprites.
 Then after that, a random weapon is generated from the AllWeapons list and that weapon is set active.
+When the user clicks this button, the method gets called.

 ### 3c iv.